Skills

 SPACE

-key and then start typing the name of the Skill) - By bringing up the Quick Action box in an editable text field and either selecting the Skill from the dropdown or starting to type in its name and then selecting it.
+key and then start typing the name of the Skill) - By bringing up the Writing Helper in an editable text field and either selecting the Skill from the dropdown or starting to type in its name and then selecting it.